jchristopherson/fplot/README.md

 ![Build Status](https://github.com/jchristopherson/fplot/actions/workflows/cmake.yml/badge.svg)
 [![Actions Status](https://github.com/jchristopherson/fplot/workflows/fpm/badge.svg)](https://github.com/jchristopherson/fplot/actions)

-## Gnuplot
+## GNUPLOT
-This library is tailored to write script files for Gnuplot.
-As such, Gnuplot is required to make use of the output of this library.
-Gnuplot can be found [here](http://www.gnuplot.info/).
+This library is tailored to write script files for GNUPLOT.
+As such, GNUPLOT is required to make use of the output of this library.
+GNUPLOT can be found [here](http://www.gnuplot.info/).

 ## Documentation
 Documentation can be found [here](https://jchristopherson.github.io/fplot/)